ksalah96/n8n-Projects/README.md

 ### 🔸 Website Tech Scraper/
 Automatically scrapes company domains, extracts their used technologies with AI, and logs structured results into Google Sheets using n8n.

+### 🔸 Apollo Lead Gen Automation/
+Automates lead generation from Apollo using Apify, verifies emails, stores leads in Google Sheets, and sends them to a cold email campaign.